Snowflake Setup

 Snowflake Connection Settings

-Snowflake credentials are used to authenticate and authorize access to Snowflake resources through a Policy Orchestration Point (POP).
-To connect Snowflake with PlainID, enter the following Connection Fields:
+Snowflake credentials are used to connect to Snowflake resources through a Policy Orchestration Point (POP).

 Connection Field Description

-Authentication Method Use basic_authentication for Snowflake integration.
+Authentication Method Use Basic Authentication or Key Pair (recommended) for Snowflake integration.

 Compute Warehouse The name of the Snowflake warehouse used for policy evaluation.